Why Can’t I Make Money With My Stand-up Comedy?

 Well, not to be one to turn down free beer…

-I went over and watched this new comedian’s 5 minute set where he allegedly “killed” the audience.
+I went over and watched this new comedian’s five-minute set where he allegedly “killed” the audience.

-I was kind of blown away because the most significant reactions exhibited by the audience in this video was…
+I was blown away because the most significant reactions exhibited by the audience were…

 He did get pretty good applause at the end.
-But I suspect that it was because of the shear relief that he was finally done with his set.
+But I suspect that was due to the sheer relief that he was finally done with his set.

-All I know is that the two best things about this video was it was short and there was a free beer involved for suffering through it.
+All I know is that the two best things about this video were that it was short—and there was a free beer involved for suffering through it.

-Yet, in this new comedian’s mind, he “killed” the crowd.
+Yet, in this new comedian’s mind, he had “killed” the crowd.

 He couldn’t even see that he wasn’t getting any laughs and was actually bombing.

-The real tragedy here was that this person had plenty of comedy talent and had a great stage presence.
+The real tragedy?
+This person had plenty of comedy talent and a great stage presence.
 But he simply could not develop or deliver a stand-up comedy act that would generate laughs.

-In order to get regular paid work as a comedian, no matter what market you are performing in, you must be able to generate significant audience laughter on a consistent basis.
+To get regular paid work as a comedian—no matter what market you are performing in—you must be able to generate significant audience laughter on a consistent basis.

 If you can’t do that, you simply don’t have a marketable or salable comedy entertainment product.

-But no how you slice it, bad stand-up comedy is still a turd — and audiences, talent buyers, comedy bookers, agents, and comedy club managers will continue to refuse to choke it down, no matter how a comedian tries to sell it (ie: like labeling it “alternative” comedy).
+But no matter how you slice it, bad stand-up comedy is still a turd—and audiences, talent buyers, comedy bookers, agents, and comedy club managers will continue to refuse to choke it down, no matter how a comedian tries to sell it (e.g., by labeling it “alternative” comedy).

 Ultimately, it ends up getting flushed with little afterthought.

 It does not matter how “meaningful” your “message” may be.
-It doesn’t matter how “cutting edge” or “edgy” your material may be.
+It doesn’t matter how “cutting edge” or “edgy” your material is.
 It doesn’t matter how witty or clever your comedy material may be.

 If you can’t generate a minimum of 18 seconds of laughter for each performing minute on stage (headliner level performance)…

-Well, unfunny also can’t hide either and won’t command much of a paycheck.
+Well, unfunny also can’t hide either—and it won’t command much of a paycheck.
 End of story.

 Related Video: